GrinonBarrett/Taksidos/Core Rules/4=Goods and Services/Trade Goods.md

 **Polvaralicia**			$14 per lb.
 A powder composed of sawdust, ground nutshells, and milled tumbleweed.
 It is a common component in arcane operations and is often used in absorbing alchemic agents to make cleaning an affected area easier.

+**Simple Linen**			$22 per lb.
+The actual length of the linen varies by fiber type and weave.

 **Pistachios**		$23 per per lb.
 A popular treat for those with the wealth to spend and the time to shell.
 A pound already shelled is just over twice as expensive.